Juneteenth: The long road to becoming a federal holiday

 “Absolute equality is not about everyone having equal results.
 Absolute equality is about creating a climate or environment or community where every human being has an equal opportunity to become the best version of themselves without hurdles or barriers hindering their growth or development,” said Collins, who serves on the board of the National Trust for Historic Preservation and the Ruby Bridges Foundation.

-But the way in which this order was delivered was also an important part of the story.
-When the orders were presented in Galveston, the city also became occupied by Black troops, said Collins.
+But the way in which this order was delivered was also an important part of the story: When the orders were presented in Galveston, the city became occupied by Black troops, said Collins.

-According to the African American Civil War Museum, when African Americans were finally allowed to join the armed forces in July 1862 — nearly a year and a half after the start of the war — USCT accounted for more than 10 percent of the Union Army and 25 percent of the Union Navy.
+According to the African American Civil War Museum, when African Americans were finally allowed to join the armed forces in July 1862 — nearly a year-and-a-half after the start of the war — United States Colored Troops (USCT) accounted for more than 10 percent of the Union Army and 25 percent of the Union Navy.

-These numbers were staggering, considering African Americans made up only one percent of the Northern population.
+These numbers were staggering, considering African Americans made up only 1 percent of the Northern population.

 “While Granger is there and has been celebrated as the hero of the Juneteenth story, he was not alone,” said Collins, co-founder of Galveston’s Nia Cultural Center Juneteenth Legacy Project Headquarters.
 “Some reports estimate as high as 75 percent [of soldiers] were United States Colored Troops.”

-The contributions of these USCT are part of why many consider the need for Juneteenth’s federal status so important: It would help educate a nation on a day that many were unaware of.
+The contributions of these USCT are part of why many considered the fight for Juneteenth’s federal status so important: It would help educate a nation on a day that many were unaware of.

 “It is not lost on me that the summer of 2020 saw the largest support of Juneteenth to be a national holiday because of the death of George Floyd highlighted the systemic racism that still exists because of the residual effects of slavery,” Lee wrote in her petition.
 “We can’t let the swell of support just simply disappear until the summer rolls around again.
 We have make sure Congress follows through with their commitment to honor the lives of those who came before us.”